 Column (c).
 Enter the state taxable payroll on which you must pay state unemployment taxes for each state shown in column (a).
-If your experience rate is 0%, enter the wages that would have been subject to state unemployment tax if the 0% rate had not been granted.
+If your experience rate is zero percent, enter the wages that would have been subject to state unemployment tax if the zero percent rate had not been granted.

 Column (d).
-Enter the beginning and ending dates of the experiencé rate shown in column (e).
+Enter the beginning and ending dates of the experience rate shown in column (e).

 Column (e).
-Enter your state experience rate-the rate the state assigned to you for paying your state unemployment tax.
+Enter your state experience rate - the rate the state assigned to you for paying your state unemployment tax.
 This rate may change based on your "experience" with the state unemployment fund, for example, because of unemployment compensation paid to your former employees.
 If you do not know your experience rate, contact your state unemployment office.
-The state experience rate can be stated as a percent or as a decimal.
+The state experience rate can be stated as a percentage or as a decimal (e.g., 2.7% or .027).